Getting Started: Contributors

 specs/ Feature specifications and plans

 Products answer specific questions for specific users.
 Map defines what good engineering looks like.
-Pathway renders career frameworks.
-Basecamp manages personal knowledge.
+Pathway renders agent-aligned engineering standards.
+Outpost manages personal knowledge.
 Guide interprets artifacts.
 Summit models team capability.

 Services are gRPC microservices supervised by fit-rc.
-Start them with make rc-start.
+Start them with just rc-start.

 Development workflow